Lifting threads: how long does the effect last?

 • precision of the procedure,

-• initial condition of the skin, including its firmness before the procedure.
+• initial skin condition, including its firmness before the procedure.

-How does the type of thread used affect the durability of the effect?
+How does the type of thread used affect the duration of the effect?

-The durability and effects of lifting treatments depend mainly on the type of threads used.
-PDO threads dissolve after 6-12 months, and their effects can last up to 2 years.
-PLLA and PCL threads degrade more slowly, and their effects can last up to 3 years.
+The durability and effects of lifting treatments mainly depend on the type of threads used.
+PDO threads dissolve after 6-12 months, and the effects of their action last up to 2 years.
+PLLA and PCL threads degrade more slowly, with the results of their action lasting up to 3 years.

-The structure of the threads is also important.
-Barbed threads provide immediate and strong mechanical lifting due to their hooks.
-Smooth threads support tissues and stimulate intense biostimulation.
+The structure of the threads is also essential.
+Barbed threads, due to their hooks, provide immediate and strong mechanical lifting.
+Smooth threads, such as MONO or SCREW, support tissues and induce intense bio-stimulation.

-Currently, absorbable threads that completely dissolve dominate in aesthetic medicine.
-Previously, non-absorbable threads were used, but they have been replaced by more modern and safer solutions.
+Currently, in aesthetic medicine, absorbable threads that completely dissolve are dominant.
+Previously, non-absorbable threads were used, which have been replaced by more modern and safer solutions.

 When do the first effects appear?

 Thread lifting procedure has a dual effect.
-Immediately after its execution, the mechanical effect of skin lifting is noticeable.
-It improves the oval of the face, effectively reduces the so-called "hamster cheeks," lifts the eyebrows, giving the eyes a trendy "foxy eyes" look.
+Immediately after its completion, a noticeable mechanical effect of lifting the skin is observed.
+It improves the oval shape of the face, effectively reduces so-called "hamster cheeks," lifts the eyebrows, giving the eyes a trendy "foxy eyes" look.

-However, full skin rejuvenation occurs over time.
-This process progresses gradually, usually over a period of 2 weeks to several months.
-During this time, the skin regenerates intensively due to tissue stimulation, leading to smoothing of wrinkles, including nasolabial folds and "marionette lines."
+However, full rejuvenation of the skin occurs over time.
+This process progresses gradually, usually over a period from 2 weeks to several months.
+During this time, the skin undergoes intensive regeneration thanks to tissue stimulation, leading to smoothing of wrinkles, including nasolabial folds and "marionette lines."
 The final result is natural and harmonious.

 How can you prolong the effects of thread lifting?

-To maintain excellent results of thread lifting, strict adherence to post-procedure recommendations is crucial.
-Gentle skincare is fundamental.
-During the recovery period, it is necessary to:
+To maintain excellent results of thread lifting, strict adherence to post-procedural recommendations is crucial.
+Gentle skincare is essential.
+During the recovery period, you should:

-• avoid any heat-related treatments, especially in the area where the threads were applied,
+• Avoid any heat treatments, especially in the area where threads were applied,

-Your doctor may also recommend using special strip patches and kinesiotaping.
+Your doctor may also recommend using special strips and kinesiotaping.
 Both methods effectively stabilize tissues and support wound healing.

 When should the thread lifting procedure be repeated?

-The decision to undergo a thread lift again is always an individual matter.
+The decision to undergo a thread lift procedure again is always an individual matter.
 Although the results of this procedure typically last from 1 year to several years, a repeat procedure is often considered when the effects start to diminish – usually after 6-18 months.
-The exact timing of a repeat procedure, however, depends on many factors, such as the individual skin aging process, the type of threads used, and the patient's expectations.
+The exact timing of the repeat procedure, however, depends on many factors such as the individual skin aging process, the type of threads used, and the patient's expectations.

-It is always important to consult with an experienced specialist before making a decision about another procedure.
+It is always important to consult with an experienced specialist before deciding on another procedure.
 The doctor will carefully assess the skin condition and rule out any contraindications to the procedure.
 Threads should not be used in cases of: